ElazarK/content-docs/scripts/AwsStartInstance.md

-This scripts starts an Amazon EBS-backed AMI that was previously stopped.
+Starts an Amazon EBS-backed AMI that was previously stopped.
 ## Script Data
 ---